-- Program Administration (4%)

-- State Program Management (10%)

-- Small System Technical Assistance (2%)

-- Local Assistance and Other State Programs (15%)
+- Program Administration (4 percent) - State Program Management (10 percent) - Small System Technical Assistance (2 percent) - Local Assistance and Other State Programs (15 percent)

 Each category has a federal limitation on the amount of funds that can be used for that category and the types of activities that can be funded.
-Set-aside assistance may be provided through DOH, third party contractors, or direct funding to public water systems.
+Set-aside assistance may be provided by our staff, third party contractors, or direct funding to public water systems.
 Funds from these capitalization grants will be used to fund activities during more than one state fiscal year.

-The funds for set-asides, other than the Program Administration set-aside, will not be expended until detailed workplans have been submitted to and approved by EPA.
-DOH anticipates completing this process and having funds available in SFY 2013.
-Washington is intending to use 28 percent of its sixteenth year capitalization grants for current and future set-aside activities.
-Program Administration set-aside funds will be used beginning in State Fiscal Year (SFY) 2013.
+The funds for set-asides, other than the program administration set-aside, will not be expended until detailed workplans have been submitted to and approved by EPA.
+We anticipate completing this process and having funds available in State Fiscal Year (SFY) 2013.
+Washington is intending to use 31 percent of its seventeenth year capitalization grants for current and future set-aside activities.
+Program administration set-aside funds will be used beginning in SFY 2013.
 Any remaining set-aside funds will be used over multiple state fiscal years, beginning in SFY 2013.
-The state will develop detailed workplans for the set-aside funds.
 The subsections below describe Washington's intended uses for these set-aside funds.

-DOH uses set-aside funds for workplans that contribute to achieving EPA's Strategic Goal 2, sub-objective 2.1.1 - Water Safe to Drink: Percentage of the population served by community water systems that receive drinking water that meets all applicable health-based drinking water standards through effective treatment and source water protection.
+We use set-aside funds for workplans that contribute to achieving EPA's Strategic Goal 2, sub-objective 2.1.1 - Water Safe to Drink: Percentage of the population served by community water systems that receive drinking water that meets all applicable health-based drinking water standards through effective treatment and source water protection.

-To carry out the set-aside activities below, DOH often relies on contractors who have specialized skills and qualifications.
-We have identified a list of qualified contractors that DOH may utilize to complete collaborative research projects funded with DWSRF set-asides:
+To carry out the set-aside activities below, we often rely on contractors who have specialized skills and qualifications.
+We have identified a list of qualified contractors that we may use to complete collaborative activities or projects funded with DWSRF set-asides:

-- Evergreen Rural Water of Washington (ERWOW) - Washington Environmental Training Center (WETRC) - Rural Community Assistance Corporation (RCAC) - Sleeping Giant Environmental Consultants, LLP - Sander Enterprises - Pick of the Litter Design, Inc.
+- Evergreen Rural Water of Washington (ERWOW) - Rural Community Assistance Corporation (RCAC) - Sleeping Giant Environmental Consultants, LLP - Pick of the Litter Design, Inc.

-If a set-aside project requires skills that are not represented by the contractors above, DOH can still use a competitive bid process to select an appropriate contractor if needed.
+If a set-aside project requires skills that are not represented by the contractors above, we can still use a contractor from the state's consolidated contractor list, or conduct a competitive bid process if needed.

 Program Administration Set-Aside

-Washington is using the full four percent allotment for this set-aside to cover direct and indirect expenses associated with program administration activities.
-The funds are divided between DOH and COM.
-The SRF set aside to administer DWSRF loans is supplemented with loan fees because the set aside amount does not provide sufficient funding for this activity.
+Washington is using the full four percent allotment for this set-aside for direct and indirect expenses associated with program administration activities.
+The funds are divided between the departments of Health and Commerce.
+This activity is also funded with the loan fee because the set-aside typically does not provide sufficient funding to cover expenses.